-At the end of the Course, participants will be able to assess the robustness of the bank's liquidity risk management process and the appropriateness of the bank's public disclosure in accordance with the Principles for Sound Liquidity Risk Management and Supervision.
-In achieving the Course objective, participants will learn to (i) summarize the impact of liquidity risk to real economy, (ii) assess the strength of the bank's liquidity risk management process; and, (iii) determine the appropriateness of public disclosures by a bank.

-The faculty of resource persons will comprise technical experts and senior officials from regulatory authorities, SEACEN member banks, non-SEACEN member banks, international financial institutions, private sector banks and SEACEN internal faculty.

-Bank supervisors who will examine asset/liability management and the liquidity risk of a bank and prudential policy officers who are in charge of liquidity risk with 2 to 3 years' experience.
-Staff from the risk management department and investment operation in central banks will benefit from this Course as well
+- Objectives: At the end of the Course, participants will be able to assess the robustness of the bank's liquidity risk management process and the appropriateness of the bank's public disclosure in accordance with the Principles for Sound Liquidity Risk Management and Supervision.
+In achieving the Course objective, participants will learn to (i) summarize the impact of liquidity risk to real economy, (ii) assess the strength of the bank's liquidity risk management process; and, (iii) determine the appropriateness of public disclosures by a bank. - Resource Persons: The faculty of resource persons will comprise technical experts and senior officials from regulatory authorities, SEACEN member banks, non-SEACEN member banks, international financial institutions, private sector banks and SEACEN internal faculty. - Target Group:Bank supervisors who will examine asset/liability management and the liquidity risk of a bank and prudential policy officers who are in charge of liquidity risk with 2 to 3 years' experience.
+Staff from the risk management department and investment operation in central banks will benefit from this Course as well.

-FS7: 2nd SEACEN Cyber Security Summit (Signature Program) (2 days)

-Date : 27 - 28 July 2015

-The Summit will build on the 2014 Summit which focused on raising awareness among senior central bankers and financial supervisors on the strategic importance of cyber risk management and key emerging issues in cyber security that impact financial stability in the Asia-Pacific region.
-This Summit examines the follow-on actions taken as a result of the first Summit.
+-57: Zim SEACE in Cyper security summir (signature Program) (z days) 27 - 28 July 2015 Kuala Lumpur, Malaysia SEACEN Objectives: The Summit will build on the 2014 Summit which focu awareness among senior central bankers and financial sup strategic importance of cyber risk management and key emo cyber security that impact financial stability in the Asia-Paci Summit examines the follow-on actions taken as a result of the ervisors on the erging issues in ific region.
+This

-Subject Matter:

-The summit will pursue the mastery of key aspects of cyber security oversight which have strategic influence and implications on promoting financial stability in the Asia-Pacific Region, including possible strategic collaboration in managing cyber security regionally.
+- Subject Matter: The summit will pursue the mastery of key aspects of cyber security oversight which have strategic influence and implications on promoting financial stability in the Asia-Pacific Region, including possible strategic collaboration in managing cyber security regionally.
 While central banks and financial services authorities play key roles in financial stability and supervision of financial institutions, they will also endeavor to not stifle innovation by financial institutions in offering financial services.
 Another key aspect to be emphasized in the Summit is the need for a robust risk management system in cyber security for central banks and financial supervisors to consider, encapsulating:

-- ♦ Security of Information
+- Security of Information

-- ♦ Resilience of Operations
+- Resilience of Operations

-- ♦ Reliability of Connectivity
+- Reliability of Connectivity

-- ♦ Robustness of Critical Functions
+- Robustness of Critical Functions

-- ♦ Emergency Preparedness of Organizations
+- Emergency Preparedness of Organizations

-Approach:

-World-class experts will provide systematic coverage of the following aspects of cybersecurity: emerging trends, the challenges being faced, the consequences of failure, performance measurements, defining due diligence, and best-in-class solutions including best practices.
+- Approach: World-class experts will provide systematic coverage of the following aspects of cybersecurity: emerging trends, the challenges being faced, the consequences of failure, performance measurements, defining due diligence, and best-in-class solutions including best practices.

-FS8: 56th SEACEN-Fed Course on Cross-border on Risk-based Supervision
+FS8: 56 th SEACEN-Fed Course on Cross-border on Risk-based Supervision (1 week)

-Date : 4-9 October 2015
+Date : 4-9 October 2015 Venue : Nepal Host : Nepal Rastra Bank

-Venue: Nepal

-Host: Nepal Rastra Bank